-Multi-Partnership Accounting and Contracting Grant - The Cumberland County Partnership was awarded and has received \$74,197 under a current year contract with NCPC.
+Multi-Partnership Accounting and Contracting Grant - The Cumberland County Partnership was awarded \$101,000, received \$98,092 and expended \$97,790 under a current year contract with NCPC.
 The unexpended balance of this contract is subject to reversion to the State.
-The Cumberland County Partnership has expended all awards and therefore has returned none of this amount to the State based on financial status reports submitted subsequent to June 30, 2019.
+The Cumberland County Partnership has refunded \$302 of this contract to the State based on financial status reports submitted to NCPC during June 30, 2020.
 The Cumberland County Partnership expects to receive continued funding through new contracts with the State.